 The controller may allow a private residence to remain in view at a level that allows the identification only when that controller has significant justification for doing so.

-Directed observation of individuals should only be undertaken for good reason and for purposes and key objectives as set out in this Code of Practice
+Directed observation of individuals should only be undertaken for good reason and for purposes and key objectives as set out in this Code of Practice.

 Directed observation/surveillance must be carried out in accordance with the Regulation of Investigatory Powers Act 2000 (RIPA).